XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: XRF V2 Acquisition and Description

 \subsection{Hardware Setups}

-\textbf{Wi-Fi transceivers.} The Wi-Fi transceiver devices include one transmitter and three receivers, positioned at the four corners of a 3.1 m $\times$ 2.4 m rectangular area.
-This rectangle defines the activity region for human actions, and the devices are placed at a height of 120 cm to ensure effective coverage for full-body motion capture.
+\textbf{Wi-Fi transceivers.} We used ThinkPad X201 laptops equipped with Intel 5300 wireless network cards as the Wi-Fi transceivers.
+The Wi-Fi system consists of one transmitter and three receivers, positioned at the four corners of a 3.1 m$\times$2.4 m rectangular area.
+This setup is inspired by deployment strategies used in several studies, such as Widar3.0~\cite{zheng2019zero}, OneFi~\cite{10.1145/3485730.3485936}, and XRF55~\cite{wang2024xrf55}, which have shown that a multi-device configuration like this can enhance sensing performance.
+The devices are placed at a height of 120 cm to ensure effective coverage for full-body motion capture~\cite{8740950}.
 The transmitter operates with a single antenna, broadcasting packets at 200 per second on channel 128 (5.64 GHz).
 Each receiver is equipped with three antennas.
 Using the Wi-Fi CSI Tool~\cite{halperin2011tool}, we extract the channel state information (CSI) from 30 orthogonal frequency-division multiplexing (OFDM) subcarriers.
 The resulting CSI recordings are represented as a tensor of size $(200t) \times 1 \times 3 \times 3 \times 30$, where $t$ is the recording duration in seconds.
 For example, for an 80-second continuous action, the CSI recordings yield a tensor of size $16000 \times 1 \times 3 \times 3 \times 30$, capturing detailed variations in the wireless channel over time for subsequent analysis.

 \textbf{IMU devices.} The IMU device choice follows IMUPoser~\cite{mollyn2023imuposer} and includes three commonly used devices in daily life: smartwatches, smartphones, and earbuds.
 Additionally, we introduce smart glasses, considering their promising potential in AR and the metaverse~\cite{zhao2023heads}.
 In our experiments, the brand of earbuds is AirPods Pro, with IMU data recorded at a sampling rate of 25 Hz.
 For smartwatches, smartphones, and smart glasses, we use commercially available IMU modules to simulate the IMUs of these devices.
 These modules allow centralized control through a PC-based interface, facilitating better synchronization across all IMU devices.
 The IMU modules record data at a sampling rate of 50 Hz.
 The placement of IMU devices is shown in Fig.~\ref{fig:fig1}.